Careful Preparations for In-Person Learning

 How will Elon University and Elon Law keep track of COVID-19 test results?

-Elon University utilizes a testing portal that is accessible by university and law school administration, which allows the tracking of which students, faculty and staff have completed the COVID-19 testing and the other Healthy Elon Commitment items (training modules and commitment).
+Elon University utilizes a testing portal that is accessible by university and law school administration, which allows the tracking of which students, faculty and staff have completed the COVID-19 testing and the other Healthy Elon Commitment items.

 What precautions are being taken inside Elon Law facilities to minimize the risk of infection?